LarsGrevelink/laravel-custom-query-builder/README.md

 ### Using the query builder

 The default naming structures for filters and sorting are `filterOn%s` and `sortBy%s` where the placeholder will be replaced by a **singular or plural** version of the filter depending on the filter value.
 In case it's an array it attempts the plural version.
 Any other value will make use of the singular version.
-Below are some examples where each of the sets act exactly the same.
+Below are some examples where each of the sets acts the same.

 ```php
 $builder = SomeModel::select();